pentestgeek/phishing-frenzy/README.md

 If you are running Kali linux or a distro that does not have the httpd.conf file you will need to create one so Phishing Frenzy can manage the virtual hosts.

+If you would like to install the 2 default templates (efax and intel password checker) you can do so by simply running the following rake task.

+	# rake templates:load

 ### Background Jobs

 Phishing Frenzy uses Sidekiq to send emails in the background.
 Sidekiq depends on Redis to manage the job queue.
 At this